RongquanHE/a-simple-unofficial-HIT-Latex-beamer-template/README.md

 Everyone can download it and use it for free.

+Instruction:

-Instruction: 1.
-Open "presentation.tex"  by latex editor.
+1. Open "presentation.tex"  by latex editor.

-             2. Fold "images" used for collecting your images shown in Presentation.
+2. Fold "Images" used for collecting your images shown in Presentation.

 3. About other affairs, please  refer to latex instructions.